R4Y815/autocomplete-frontend/README.md

-## Getting started on Visual Studio Code editor:
+## Instructions to run on Visual Code Studio:
    1. In a new folder, git clone this repo onto the local machine.  <br>
       In the new bash terminal pane (you can use hotKey: Ctrl + Shift + `` ` `` to open a new terminal), type the following code:<br>
         `git clone https://github.com/R4Y815/autocomplete-frontend`